 Retirements are important occasions, and you should give these events rightful attention.
 Though your team may not be able to commemorate the occasion in person, you can gather online and give your valued teammate a suitable sendoff.
 You can celebrate many other events virtually too.

 FAQ: Virtual retirement parties

-Here are some of the most common questions and answers relating to virtual retirement parties.
+Here are some of the most common questions about doing virtual retirement parties online.

 What are virtual retirement parties?

 Virtual retirement parties are celebrations for retiring colleagues that take place via video conferencing platforms such as Zoom or WebEx.
 The purpose of these events is to recognize the contribution of graduating team members, wish them the best going forward, and to boost team morale.
 These occasions are also known as “online farewell parties.”

 What are virtual retirement party ideas?